system76/docs/content/graphics-switch-ubuntu.md

 Compute graphics mode uses the integrated GPU for all rendering.
 The NVIDIA GPU is left available, allowing it to be used as a compute node.

+Note: External monitors might not work with this mode if the system relies on GPU for supporting them.

 ## Switch graphics

 Pop!_OS by System76 includes the system76-power package, which includes the